MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

-When you configure this setting, it changes the [default behavior](../configure-policy-classification.md#how-automatic-or-recommended-labels-are-applied) of how the Azure Information Protection client applies automatic and recommended labels as follows:
+When you configure this setting, it changes the [default behavior](../configure-policy-classification.md#how-automatic-or-recommended-labels-are-applied) of how the Azure Information Protection client applies automatic and recommended labels to documents:

-- Automatic classification applies to Word, Excel, PowerPoint, and Outlook.
-For documents, automatic classification runs continuously in the background.
-For Outlook, automatic classification runs when emails are sent.
+- For Word, Excel, and PowerPoint, automatic classification runs continuously in the background.

-    You cannot use automatic classification for documents that were previously manually labeled, or previously automatically labeled with a higher classification.
-The exception to this behavior is if you use the Azure Information Protection scanner with the OverrideLabel parameter set to on.

-- Recommended classification applies to Word, Excel, and PowerPoint.
-For these documents, recommended classification runs continuously in the background.
-You cannot use recommended classification for Outlook unless you have configured an [advanced client setting](#enable-recommended-classification-in-outlook) for this behavior.
-If you have, recommended classification runs when emails are sent.

-    You can use recommended classification for documents and emails that were previously labeled, with or without a higher classification.
+The behavior does not change for Outlook.

 When the Azure Information Protection client periodically checks documents for the condition rules that you specify, this behavior enables automatic and recommended classification and protection for documents that are stored in SharePoint Online.
 Large files also save more quickly because the condition rules have already run.